13 quick fixes to macOS Mojave problems

 How to fix it?
 First, sign out from the iCloud account and sign in back again.

 Then, similarly, log in back to your account.
 If that doesn’t resolve the syncing issue, delete the iCloud-linked folder “Cloud Docs” in the Finder.
 This will cause your Mac to download iCloud drive files and re-establish the connection.

-1. Click on Finder > Go > Go to folder… (in the upper menu)
+- Click on Finder > Go > Go to folder… (in the upper menu).

-2. Find the CloudDocs folder and delete it
+- Find the CloudDocs folder and delete it.

-- Type “cloudd” in the search bar above
+- Type “cloud” in the search bar above.

-Since iMessages syncing has been added to macOS Mojave (cool!) this too may not work properly after the update.
+Since iMessage syncing has been added to macOS Mojave (cool!), this may not work properly after the update.
 To fix it, you must apply the ancient “switch it off and on again” principle that works equally well for your home appliances.
-Simply disable and then re-enable iMessages syncing via iCloud to get it going like it should.
+Simply disable and then re-enable iMessage syncing via iCloud to get it going as it should.

-Bluetooth connection not working on macOS 10.14 Mojave is a known issue too.
-The symptoms look like your Mac just wouldn’t connect to Bluetooth, or in some cases, refuse to turn itself off.
+Bluetooth connection not working on macOS 10.14 Mojave is a known issue, too.
+The symptoms look like your Mac just wouldn’t connect to Bluetooth or, in some cases, refused to turn itself off.